Proverbs

 Hope deferred maketh the heart sick.

-biblical hope
+hope biblical

 What the eye doesn't see, the heart doesn't grieve over.